Coke or Grain

 Jesse's still thinking about burritos.

-I'm going to be thinking about this the rest of our circa 1991 big suit joke.
+I'm going to be thinking about this the rest of the record.
+Circa 1991 big suit joke.

 I'm going to be thinking about, you know, I'm just going to be this whole time just stewing about shredded lettuce.